 - Once outside the triathlon transition area, you will approach a mount line.
 This can be painted on a plank of wood or a couple of cones etc. Make sure you know where it is.
 Once you and your bike are over this line, you can jump on your bike.

 When you have finished the cycle leg of the race, you will approach the transition and the marshals will slow you down.
+Again, this route is something you should plan before the race.
+You are not allowed to just ‘leave’ your bike anywhere in the transition area.
+Walk the route so you are ready for it when you have finished the cycle leg.
+Lay your kit out in the same way that you would put it on.
+Remember to give yourself plenty of time to set your kit up, and look at your triathlon routes around the transitions.
 The mount line is often the dismount line, and you must be off you bike before you get to this line.
 You can get a time penalty if you go over it.
-Walk the bike through the transition, remember the route you planned.
+Walk the bike through the transition, and remember the route you planned.